khaeuss808/XAI_FinalProject/README.md

 ## 🎯 Project Motivation

-Project Goals: Emotion recognition AI is increasingly deployed in hiring, healthcare, education, and law enforcement—high-stakes domains where mistakes have serious consequences.
+Project Goals: Emotion recognition AI is increasingly deployed in hiring, healthcare, education, and law enforcement.
+When these models are high-stakes domains where mistakes have serious consequences, explainability of decision making and alignment with human interpretation is imperative.
 Yet most models are "black boxes" that provide no explanation for their predictions.
 Even state-of-the-art systems like Meta's DeepFace achieve impressive accuracy, but their internal decision-making processes remain opaque.
 When a model predicts someone is "angry" or "fearful," we have no insight into whether it's focusing on relevant facial features.

 This project uses Grad-CAM to visualize what a ResNet50 emotion classifier is actually looking at when making decisions.
 By revealing the model's reasoning process, we can: